 Enameled dutch ovens are made with ceramic or metal.
 They require no special cleaning.
 But they are also not suited for campfire cooking.
 In fact, many of them cannot hold up to high temps at all, even in your indoor oven.
 I learned this the hard way.

 How Do I Use A Dutch Oven?

 Dutch ovens are really versatile.
 In this case, we are using it just like your indoor oven.
 We place the food inside and heat it on the bottom and top with coals.
-This heats the inside of the dutch oven, as you would heat your regular oven.
+This heats the inside of the Dutch oven, as you would heat your regular oven.

-You want to use coals for cooking, they provide stable, consistent heat.
+If you want to use coals for cooking, they provide stable, consistent heat.
 There are a few options for fuel, you can use the coals from the woodfire you are using, or briquets like I used.

 I mostly like to use wood coals, but briquets are pretty simple and relatively quick.

 For this recipe, the heat inside isn't as crucial as baking a cake or something like that.
 All we are doing with this recipe is heating the ham and cheese.